who we are , what we stand for, Can you trust us?

 I got started with CORSO in 2000 when I got my first male.
 After less than a year I knew that this was a very special breed of dog unlike any other that I had known.
 I got another adult female shortly after.
 She was a lovely female but had behavioral problems and had to be put down due to hip dysplacia at the young age of 3 yrs.
 After that I had 2 more females with various problems and that where not up to standard in physical attribute.
 So I decided that I would start with a puppy.
 After looking for months, I saw how difficult it was to find a QUALITY, well bred puppy from a reputable person!
 I knew that this was a breed that I would continue to feel passionate about and after another year of research I imported my first female from Europe.
 I wanted to bring in quality that was hard to find here in the states.
 I knew what I wanted and it is the same thing that many others are looking for in the breed…An uncanny intelligence and intuition that makes these dogs seem almost human.
 As well as a physical presence that is not only beautiful but regal and imposing.
 The loyalty of these dogs continues to impress me and I feel veryblessed to have such wonderful and gentle animals sharing my life.

 For me, breeding CANE CORSO was not something to be entered into lightly.
 Breeding any animal is a huge responsibility.
 In order to take good care of the animals and breed Corgi of quality, it is extremely expensive not only to import breeding stock from overseas, but to properly care for the puppies and adults.
 If there is profit I invest it back into my program for the comfort and health of my dogs.
 A breeder can keep mass sub-standard dogs in kennels and breed them… selling the puppies hoping for profit and not putting any of the money back into the care and comfort of their dogs.
 But this is a huge dis-service to the breed.
-I breed for future show dogs for myself and to share the joy that a QUALITY CORSO can bring into a persons life.
+I breed for future show dogs for myself and to share the joy that a SMART CANE CORSO PUPPIES can bring into a persons life.